nuclio/nuclio/README.md

 * Simple debugging, regression testing, and multi-versioned CI/CD pipelines
 * Portability across low-power devices, laptops, on-prem clusters and public clouds

-We designed nuclio to be extendable, using a modular and layered approach that supports constant addition of triggers and data sources.
+We designed Nuclio to be extendable, using a modular and layered approach that supports constant addition of triggers and data sources.
 We hope many will join us in developing new modules, developer tools, and platforms.

 ## Quick-start steps

-The simplest way to explore nuclio is to run its graphical user interface (GUI) of the nuclio [dashboard](#dashboard).
+The simplest way to explore Nuclio is to run its graphical user interface (GUI) of the Nuclio [dashboard](#dashboard).
 All you need in order to run the dashboard is Docker:

 ```sh
 docker run -p 8070:8070 -v /var/run/docker.sock:/var/run/docker.sock -v /tmp:/tmp nuclio/dashboard:stable-amd64